soodoku/tldr/summaries/29_patient_care_under_uncertainty.md

 			* Secondary outcomes don't differ much across conditions
 		* Warfarin for AFib
 			* Can cause serious bleeding
+	* Blinding --- in clinical practice, both sides know they are getting this drug
+		* sequential experimentation for hypertension drugs is common
+		* ITT won't predict how clinicians and patients respond when both are aware

 	* Has led to efficacy trials (ideal conditions), effectiveness trials (pragmatic)

 * Hypothesis Testing